OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 :::image type="content" source="../images/dictionary-agave-05.jpg" alt-text="Definitions in Reading Mode.":::

-To create a task pane add-in that provides a dictionary lookup, you create two main components:
+To create a task pane add-in that provides a dictionary lookup, create two main components.

 - An XML web service that looks up definitions from a dictionary service, and then returns those values in an XML format that can be consumed and displayed by the dictionary add-in.
 - A task pane add-in that submits the user's current selection to the dictionary web service, displays definitions, and can optionally insert those values into the document.